jango-blockchained/storwallet-extension/README.md

 # ChivesWallet Browser Extension

-ChivesWallet is an open-source web wallet for Stor Blockchain.
+ChivesWallet is an open-source web wallet for Chives Blockchain.
 Install as browser extension to [Mozilla Firefox](https://addons.mozilla.org/firefox/addon/chiveswallet/) and to all [Chromium](https://chrome.google.com/webstore/detail/chiveswallet/ghmhighjdhkjlgeohbhnagoebpngafff) based browsers.

 For more information, see our website at https://chiveswallet.com